 Furthermore, as these are most likely to be found in people with a significant number of Adverse Childhood Experiences (ACEs), a trauma informed approach is required to assist people striving to overcome early life trauma as part of their recovery.
+The provider will:

-- Ensure all staff and volunteers work in a trauma focused approach and work in partnership to respond to complex needs. - Be able to carry out routine enquiry for ACEs in the approach agreed locally with commissioners. - Have a system for flagging service users identified with ACEs. - Provide trauma informed support.
+- Ensure all staff and volunteers work in a trauma focused approach and work in partnership to respond to complex needs. - Be able to carry out routine enquiry for ACEs in the approach agreed locally with commissioners. - Have a system for flagging service users identified with ACEs. - Provide Trauma-Informed environments within each unit. - Provide trauma informed support.